WSU-kduncan/ceg3120-ninjanicoley/Project1/README.md

 Setup: how to initialize a repo and all other setup steps (users, permissions, keys) Make sure you have a git account to start with
-Start with creating the key pair for the instance on AWS change the permissions by using chmod 600 /path/to/private/key then you connect to the instance using ssh -i /path/to/private/key ubuntu@ElasticIP
+Start with creating the key pair for the instance on AWS generate keys for github change the permissions by using chmod 600 /path/to/private/key create a .ssh/config file then you connect to the instance using ssh -i /path/to/private/key ubuntu@ElasticIP